Teen Vaping: Head in the clouds

 His friend added that when the flavored pods came out, he tried cucumber and thought "Whoa, this is life-changing."

-The cucumber flavor and other fruity flavors have since been banned from store shelves, though all flavors are still available online on Juul's website through age-verification technology that aims to block people under the age of 21 from purchasing products.
-But the verification technology is easy to bypass.
-After clicking a button claiming a person is 21 and older, people have full access.
+The cucumber flavor and other fruity flavors are no longer sold in traditional retail stores, though all flavors are still available online on Juul's website through age-verification technology that aims to block people under the age of 21 from purchasing products.

 "I think the flavors definitely had a big thing to do with it," he said, adding that he and his friends also like the head rush from the nicotine, but the flavors provide an extra bonus — which is why he thinks teens get hooked on the product.
 But both WLHS students don't think that eliminating flavors would deter teens from vaping.
 They think, by now, many teens are addicted and just want their "nicotine fix."